 Seated Med Ball Twists Variations

-If you’re looking to add a little variety to your routine here a couple simple variations to mix things up a bit.
+If you’re looking to add a little variety to your routine here a couple of simple variations to mix things up a bit.

 Weighted Seated Twists